hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_cyborg_with_a_metallic_body_and_0094b8cd-7fd6-4077-bfa1-2f291eb1b1df-0_3.content.md

 ## References

-If you're interested in learning more about cyborgs, we've compiled a comprehensive list of references that cover everything from the history of cyborgs to the latest research in the field.
+If you're interested in learning more about cyborgs, we've compiled a Com<wbr>pre<wbr>hen<wbr>sive list of references that cover everything from the history of cyborgs to the latest research in the field.
 Whether you're a student, researcher, or just a curious reader, our references section has something for everyone.

 ## Contact Us